openhie/ansible-openinfoman-hwr/README.md

 `ansible-playbook -i hosts site.yml`

-After this is complete point your browser to http://ip_or_hostname/webservices/lookupbyid/epid/?id_type=NID&id_number=6223158.
-If you get a number back then the REST service is working correctly.
+After this is complete point your browser to http://ip_or_hostname/openhie-hwr.
+It should prompt you to run the upgrade script, and enter the password you specified in the `group_vars/all` file.